nataniel-sawadogo/Novelty/README.md

  3. Javascript
  4. ThreeJS

-To launch it, go to 3dbackground and run `npm run dev` in the terminal.
+To launch it run `npm run dev` in the terminal.